blawson69/LootGenerator/README.md

 ```

 #### Built-In Replacement Variables
 The Magic & Mundane Items tables use a built-in replacement syntax that allows randomization of item names and the rolling of dice.
-You will encounter many of these in the [exported handouts](#exporting--importing), but only a few (below) will be relevant for use in your custom Items.
+You will encounter many of these in the [exported handouts](#exporting--importing), but only a few (below) will be relevant for use in your custom Magic Items.
 Words surrounded by %% are randomized selectors, while any die expression such as 1d4 will be within @ signs.
 * **%%damage_types%%** will return a random damage type, such as Acid, Fire, or Necrotic.
 * **%%monster_types%%** will return a random monster type, such as Beast, Dragon, or Giant.
+* **%%dragon_types%%** will return a random dragon type, such as Black, Copper, or Red.
 * **%%swords%%** will return a random sword type, such as Shortsword, Longsword, or Greatsword.
 * **%%ammo%%** will return Arrow, Crossbow Bolt, Sling Bullet, or Blowgun Needle.
+* **%%leather_armor%%** will return all armor types made with little to no metal, such as Leather Armor, Hide Armor, or Padded Armor.
+* **%%metal_armor%%** will return all armor types made primarily with metal, such as Breastplate, Chain Mail, or Plate Armor.

 Examples: